 General Feel When Playing

 As I said, it’s easy to move around with the Yamaha.
 It has a great response and it’s easy to bend notes and play in the upper register.
 All this makes it fun to play “commercial” music with the Yamaha.
-Pop songs, big band parts, and fun solo tunes with the brass septet will make the trumpet shine like the star it is.
+Pop songs, big band parts, and fun solo tunes, with the brass septet, will make the trumpet shine like the star it is.

 The Yamaha YTR-8310Z Bobby Shew model is not the most expensive professional trumpets that Yamaha makes.
 At the time of me buying it it was around 1600€ and in my opinion the trumpet is priced well.
 You get a high quality professional trumpet for a decent price.
 You can check today’s pricing compare them by clicking here to check pricing at Thomann music